-You know the feeling.
-You had high hopes.
-You had made plans and had envisioned exactly how things were going to go in your mind.
-And then life does what it wants without checking with you.
+We all know the feeling…We had high hopes; we made plans and envisioned exactly how things were going to go in our mind.
+And then life does what it wants without even checking with us.
 Things end up going in a completely different direction and it’s like a shot to the gut.
 The pain of disappointment comes when our experience does not live up to our expectation.
-Sometimes it’s a searing heat and sometimes it just sits like a rock in your stomach.
+Sometimes it’s a searing heat and sometimes it just sits like a rock in the pit of our stomach.

-The feelings often come in waves: you get mad, then you think it will work itself out; you get sad, then you tell yourself it’s no big deal; you may cry, scream, blame, and question why this is all happening.
-It can cause you to completely reassess where we are going, what we are doing, and who we are.
-Or we may try to deny all the feelings and act like we aren’t disappointed at all or like this total 180 degree turn had no effect on you whatsoever.
+The feelings often come in waves: we get mad, then we think it will work itself out; we get sad, then we tell ourself it’s no big deal; we may cry, scream, blame, and question why this is all happening.
+It can cause us to completely reassess where we are going, what we are doing, and who we are.
+Or we may try to deny all the feelings and act like we aren’t disappointed at all or like this total 180 degree turn had no effect on us whatsoever.

-Even though it may not feel like it, you have a choice in how to respond to the twists and turns; to the disappointment.
-Pausing and remembering that it’s important to feel all of the things is important, but then we want to keep on moving.
-Getting stuck and reliving the emotions over and over won’t help.
+Even though it may not feel like it in the moment, we do have a choice in how to respond to the twists and turns; to the disappointment.
+Pausing and remembering that we must allow ourselves to feel all of the things is important, AND then we want to keep on moving.
+Getting stuck and retriggering the emotions over and over with our thoughts doesn’t help.

 Sometimes our reactions come from a place of expecting that all is supposed to go our way.
-As if we had an agreement with life that it would all be cupcakes and happy dances and how dare it not going according to that plan.
+As if we had an agreement with life that it would all be cupcakes and happy dances and how dare it not go according to that plan.
 Alas, there was never such an agreement.
 This is how real life goes and it there is no guarantee that it won’t include lots of challenges and surprises.

-We often end up in a situation of making things harder on ourselves than they have to be.
-We keep ourselves in suffering when we refuse to accept the moment as it is.
-I have found in my own practice of handling stress and disappointment that when I can breathe, recognize that I am not in control, and notice what is happening without judging it as good or bad, I can find some relief from the suffering.
+We can end up in a situation of making things harder on ourselves than they have to be, keeping ourselves in suffering when we refuse to accept the moment as it is.
+(On a personal note, I have found in my own practice of handling stress and disappointment that when I can breathe, recognize that I am not in control, and notice what is happening without judging it as good or bad, I can find some relief from the suffering.)